-Once all the basics fit neatly in your child's luggage, review our list to make sure nothing gets left out.
+Once all the basics fit neatly in your child's luggage, review our list to make sure nothing gets left behind—including the healthy snacks and treats!

 Camera1 of 11